Epiphone: Korea

 From the 1980s, Epiphones were manufactured mainly in South Korea and Japan by contractors licensed by Gibson.
 One of the contractors was Samick, which also built instruments under license for other brands, and in its own name.
 The brand was primarily used to issue less expensive versions of classic Gibson models.

 The guitars were constructed using different woods, generally only distantly related to true mahogany, and were fastened with epoxies rather than traditional wood glues.
 Gibson and Epiphone guitars all use Titebond resin glue, which is simple carpenters' wood glue, and were finished in hard, quick-to-apply polyester resin rather than the traditional nitro-cellulose lacquer used by Gibson.
 Epiphone guitars assembled or made in the US use lacquer finishes (except, perhaps, for SL models, made around 2000 and said to be finished "sans lacquer," in polyurethane), but those made outside of the US use a polyurethane finish because of pollution requirements.
 Those particular budget considerations, along with others such as the use of plastic nuts, and cheaper hardware and pickups, make for a more affordable instrument.

-After 1996, Epiphones were built by the Peerless Guitars Co.
-Ltd., established in 1970 in Busan, South Korea.
-Many of these Peerless guitars, particularly the 1998 models commemorating their 125th Anniversary, were very well made, represent excellent value, and have become quite collectable.
-However, all the guitars made at the Peerless plant, including the vastly underrated Sorrento model, are very well made and are well worth a search.
+After 1996, Epiphone guitars were manufactured by Peerless Guitars Co., Ltd., a company established in 1970 in Busan, South Korea.
+Some models produced at the Peerless facility, including the 125th Anniversary instruments released in 1998, have been noted for their build quality and later became collectible.
+Other models from this period, such as the Sorrento, have also received positive assessments for their construction.

 There is a controversial Epiphone guitar using "LU" serial number.
 It is said those guitars were made in Indonesia under license from Unsung Korea.